 ECHOPOLIS Nature & Culture conference in Athens, Greece

 On 26.-28.
-November 2018, several archaeologists and planners from the BalticRIM Project followed the invitation of the organiser of “ECHOPOLIS 2018: Nature & Culture” to present their project at this international conference, which goal it was identify and form synergies between the nature protection and cultural sectors in maritime spatial planning.
+November 2018, several archaeologists and planners from the BalticRIM Project followed the invitation of the organiser of “ECHOPOLIS 2018: Nature & Culture” to present their project at this international conference, which had the goal to identify and form synergies between the nature protection and cultural sectors in maritime spatial planning.